galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <details-title> How it will look like </details-title>
 >
-> Result of the ordination plot created with the CCA method and the Hellinger transformation.
-We see the correlation between taxa and seasons in the plants Aalborg East and Aalborg West.
+> The result of the ordination plot created using the CCA method and the Hellinger transformation shows the correlation between taxa and seasons in the plants Aalborg East and Aalborg West.
 >
 >![Result of the ordiantion plot](./images/ordination_cca_hellinger.png "Result of the ordination plot created with the CCA method and the Hellinger transformation")
 {: .details}